-- Any File Upload fields in your form that accept videos, animated GIFs, or image submissions that are JPG, TIFF, GIF, or PNG files can be displayed in the gallery.
+- For the gallery feature to work, you must include at least one field from your form that accepts image or video files.
 In the What media files do you want to display? section, select the File Upload fields for which you'd like to show files in the gallery.
-You must choose at least one field.
-(Note: Audio files, text files, and PDFs will only appear in the gallery if the submitter has uploaded a video or image file for a gallery-enabled File Upload field; the audio, text, or PDF files will only show as downloadable links.)
+Note: Audio files, text files, and PDFs will only appear in the gallery if the submitter has also uploaded a video or image file for a gallery-enabled File Upload field; the audio, text, or PDF files will only show as downloadable links.

 - If no fields show in the What media files do you want to display? section, click Update.
 You'll be taken to the Form Designer, where you can add a File Upload field to your form that accepts a video or image file.
 After you add this field, go back to the Gallery View tab and complete Step 6 above.

-- If you would like to display other fields in the gallery, select them in the What other fields do you want to display? section.
-The form fields that can be displayed in the gallery include the Cover Letter, Text Box, Text Area, Dropdown, Checkbox, Checkbox List, Radio List, and URL fields.
+- If you would like to display other form field responses in the gallery, select them in the What other fields do you want to display? section.
+Form fields that can be displayed in the gallery include the Title, Cover Letter, Text Box, Text Area, Dropdown, Checkbox, Checkbox List, Radio List, and URL fields.

 - By default, all submissions for this form will be displayed in your gallery.
 To show only certain submissions, click the Display specific submissions menu and select a label of your choice.
 Only the submissions for this form that you label with your selected label will show in the gallery.